 1. Note stock-up prices before you start back-to-school shopping.

-2. Shop back-to-school sales on Sunday and Monday—supplies run out quickly.
+2. Hit back-to-school shopping sales on Sunday and Monday—supplies run out quickly.

-3. Look for coupons, especially on brands like Bic, Kleenex and Post-it.
+3. Look for manufacturer coupons before you go back-to-school shopping — especially on brands like BIC, Kleenex, and Post-it.

-- Magazine coupons like the ones from Parenting are a fantastic source of back-to-school coupons.
+- Magazine coupons are a fantastic source for back-to-school coupons.

 - Sunday newspaper coupons from sources like Retail Me Not, SmartSource, and Procter & Gamble will have a few coupons for school supplies each week.

 - In-store coupons are typically found on the shelves or inside products.
-Walgreens usually has lots of school supply coupons in the weekly ad in the front of the store.
+Walgreens usually has lots of school supply coupons in the weekly ad at the front of the store.

-4. Get pens, pencils, and Cover-it for free with coupons at the dollar store.
+4. Grab pens and pencils for almost free with coupons at the dollar store.

-Use your manufacturer coupons (like Bic coupons) on items at Dollar Tree to get a freebie.
+You can use your manufacturer coupons (like Bic coupons) on items at Dollar Tree to get cheap school supplies.

-For example, if you see a Bic coupon for $1/1 Bic stationery product, use this coupon at your Dollar Tree on items marked $1 to get Bic-brand items like pens, pencils, and Cover-it for free.
+For example, if you see a coupon for $1/1 Bic stationery product, use it at your Dollar Tree on items marked $1.25 to get Bic-brand items like pens, pencils, and Cover-it for $0.25 each.

-5. Buy calculators from your local dollar store.
+5. Go back-to-school shopping for calculators at your local dollar store.

 Shop for expensive supplies like calculators, planners, or clipboards at dollar stores to cut costs.

-6. Shop Target clearance markdowns for kids’ back-to-school outfits on Mondays.
+6. Shop Target clearance markdowns for kids’ back-to-school outfits on weekdays.

-If your kid really wants a back-to-school outfit not on sale, check the price on Amazon before buying.
+If your kid really wants a back-to-school outfit that’s not on sale, check the price on Amazon before buying.
 Amazon carries familiar Target brands like C9 by Champion, as well as more common brands like Fruit of the Loom.
-All are free game for price matching.
+All are free game for price matching too.
 Just show a Target cashier the Amazon price at checkout.

-7. Don’t buy school supplies at Target without checking the Target app.
+7. Don’t shop for back-to-school supplies at Target without checking the Target app.

 Never, I repeat — never shop at Target without the Target app ever again.

-8. Hit up Target for $5 gift card deals.
+8. Go back-to-school shopping for Target for $5 gift card deals.

-- Buy 3 Hanes products, receive a $5 Target gift card (think socks and undershirts)
+- Buy 3 Hanes products, and receive a $5 Target gift card (think socks and undershirts)

 - Spend $50 on Tide products, receive a $15 Target gift card (think of all the extra laundry from extracurriculars)

-- Buy 2 Pampers Diapers Enormous packs, receive a $15 Target gift card (baby mamas always need these)
+- Buy 2 Pampers Diapers Enormous packs, receive a $15 Target gift card (moms of babies always need these)

-9. This year’s Apple back-to-school sale includes free AirPods with select Mac and iPad purchases.
+9. In 2023, Apple back-to-school sales include a gift card of up to $150 with select Mac and iPad purchases.